Employment at Swallowtail School

 Required Trainings/Attributes

-• Current CPR and First Aid (within 30 days of hire)
+Current CPR, First Aid, and Food Handlers (within 30 days of hire)

 To apply, please send a letter of intent, resume, and three references to hiring@swallowtailschool.org